adonisjs/v5-docs/content/guides/digging-deeper/authorization.md

+---
+summary: Introduction to the AdonisJS authorization package `@adonisjs/bouncer`.
+Bouncer allows you to extract the authorization logic to standalone actions or policies.
+---

 AdonisJS ships with an authorization framework to help you authorize user actions against a given resource.
 For example, checking if a logged-in user is allowed to edit a given post or not.

 The support for authorization is added by the `@adonisjs/bouncer` package, and you must install it separately.